witheve/rfcs/proposed/syntax.md

 Here are the broad design goals we identified when designing the syntax:

-1. **For Humans** - This syntax is designed for humans, not compilers.
+1. **For Humans** - This syntax is designed for humans, so decisions regarding the ergonomics of the syntax are of primary concern.
 2. **Readable** - Since code is read more than written, we want the syntax to be eminently readable.
-3. **Familiar** - Users unfamiliar with Eve should be able to read an Eve program and figure out what's going on at a high level.
+3. **Consistent** - The syntax should be consistent with prior knowledge, so that users unfamiliar with Eve can read an Eve program and figure out what’s going on at a high level without explicitly knowing the syntax.
-4. **Different** - This one is purposefully in contention with goal (3); we want the syntax to be familiar but not *too* familiar.
-If our syntax is too close to other languages (e.g. if we used c-style curly braces), we might give the expectation that our semantics are similar, when they are very different.
+4. **Distinct** - This one is purposefully in contention with goal (3); we want the syntax to be familiar but not too familiar.
+If our syntax is too close to other languages (e.g. if we used c-style curly braces), we might project that our semantics are similar, when in fact they are very different.

 ### Programming Model